top of page

 Why is Important to Learn About Film?

-We started our Film Club a couple of years ago. every month we watch an age and stage appropriate film for a number of reasons:
+We started our Film Club a few years ago, and every month we watch a film that is right for your age and stage.
+We do this for a few important reasons.

 Why Watch a Film as Part of a Club?